ccurtin/vagrant-python-django/README.md

   - when you run the server in Django via `python manage.py runserver [::]:80`, note that you may now access the Django project on your Host Machine via the `hostname` entered in your config file.
   - the PS1 prompt is set up to let you know which virtualenv you are working with and what branch you are actively on.
   - although these projects are contained in the webserver's root(for folder sync reasons), do not upload any of your Python files into the web document root in production environments, for security's sake.

+## TO DO
+  - Let user define PostgreSQL port when running `manage_django_db`.
+Edit `sed` `/etc/postgresql/9.3/main/postgresql.conf` port=5432.
+Might want to create a sepatate shell file or method, to scan `/etc/postgresql/` for versions and ask which to update... `sed` return change before confirm and restart service.
+  - reconfigure `configure_md5_login` in `manage_django_db_postgres` shouldn't be automatically run, only once or manually.
+  - in `manage_django_db_postgres` when installing psycopg2, need to first automatically install the _correct_ version of the `python-dev` package.
+Note to self: grab `which python` and loop through versions, popping off version number until match is met.
+Use method `check_package`
+  - when selecting a DBMS for project, also accept a DBMS version number for each. eg: `"Select which engine you'd like to use: 1,2,4,5,6"; user selects #1 postgresql and then prompt them for version to install; create warnings if DMBS already installed.`
+  - don't force any ports for a DBMS'.
+Let user configure any ports in `config.yml`
+    - update apache
+    - update PostgreSQL

 ## Useful Commands
 #### General VM CPU Info